ORCHARD PROJECT APPLICATION FREQUENTLY ASKED QUESTIONS:

 - HOW DO I/WE GET SELECTED?

-- HOW LONG IS THE PORAPPLICATION AND DO I NEED TO SEND SCRIPTS?
+- HOW LONG SHOULD MY APPLICATION BE AND DO I NEED TO SEND SCRIPTS?

 We hate long applications as much as you do, so our application is intentionally very short.
 Complete our short online questionnaire.
-The form should take no longer than 20 minutes to complete.
-As we are interested in you or your company first and foremost, we do not require your to submit scripts or writing, but will endeavor to read every script you submit.
+As we are interested in you or your company first and foremost, we do not require you to submit full scripts or writing.

 - WHY IS THE APPLICATION SO SHORT AND WHAT HAPPENS AFTER I SUBMIT?